 - Email the Regional Committee at community@firsttechsocal.org to let us know of your interest and plans, so we can plan which League makes sense for your team for the season ahead.

-- Take a look at our League structure [under construction] and think about where you might want to request to play this year.
+- Take a look at our League structure and think about which League you might want to request to play in this year.

-- Connect with the Region for information and knowledge of events etc.
+- Connect with the LAFTC Region for information, events, etc.

 - Build a Team

-- Get a second mentor (at least one) that is a good complement to your skills — all teams need at least 2 adult mentors
+- Get a second mentor (at least one) that is a good complement to your skills — all teams need at least two adult mentors.

 - Register your team

-- Two adult mentors need to pass Youth Protection screening, which may takes days or a week or more — plan a little time in the process.
+- Two adult mentors need to pass Youth Protection screening, which may takes days or weeks — plan for time in the process.
 This is at no cost to your team, and must be done even though you may have similar processes at your school or organization.

-- Team needs to pay $275/season registration to FIRST and should order a Kit of Parts through the registration process
+- Team needs to pay $275 each season for registration to FIRST and should order a Kit of Parts through the registration process.

-- This payment is to participate in the program, and is separate from the regional event fees, which in recent years have been about $300/team and will be invoiced after you register with FIRST and we get closer to the start of the season.
+- This payment is to participate in the program, and is separate from the LAFTC regional event fees, which is $300 per team.
+Once you have registered your team(s) with FIRST, you will receive an email from LAFTC with instructions on how to register your team(s) with LAFTC.
+Registration with FIRST opens in May, whereas registration with LAFTC opens closer to the start of the season in September.

-- Team should apply for applicable grants, though you may need to wait your finalization of registration until grants are given
+- Teams should apply for applicable grants, though you may need to wait for your finalization of registration before grants will be given.

 - Read

-- Sign up to access FIRST Class, the FIRST Tech Challenge Curriculum in Schoology, available for free, to customize for your program
+- Sign up to access FIRST Class, the FIRST Tech Challenge Curriculum in Schoology, available for free, to customize your program.

 - Budget and Fundraising